F5Networks/f5-azure-arm-templates/experimental/standalone/2nic/existing_stack/README.md

         esac
     done

-    #If a required parameter is not passed, the script will prompt for it below
+    #If a required paramater is not passed, the script will prompt for it below
-    required_variables="adminUsername adminPassword dnsLabel dnsLabelPrefix instanceName instanceType imageName bigIpVersion numberOfExternalIps vnetName vnetResourceGroupName mgmtSubnetName mgmtIpAddress externalSubnetName externalIpAddressRangeStart defaultGw resourceGroupName licenseType " for variable in $required_variables
+    required_variables="adminUsername adminPassword dnsLabel dnsLabelPrefix instanceName instanceType imageName bigIpVersion numberOfExternalIps vnetName vnetResourceGroupName mgmtSubnetName mgmtIpAddress externalSubnetName externalIpAddressRangeStart resourceGroupName licenseType " for variable in $required_variables
             do
             if [ -v ${!variable} ] ; then